 Abdominal Abscess Workup

-- Author: Alan A Saber, MD, MS, FACS, FASMBS; Chief Editor: John Geibel, MD, DSc, MA more...
+• Author: Alan A Saber, MD, MS, FACS, FASMBS; Chief Editor: John Geibel, MD, MSc, DSc, AGAF more...

 Approach Considerations

-Delayed diagnosis and treatment can lead to increased mortality rates and have a significant economic impact.
+Delayed diagnosis and treatment can lead to increased mortality and have a significant economic impact.
 Accordingly, an efficient and well-directed workup is important.

-Hematologic Studies
+Laboratory Studies

 Appropriate hematologic studies should be done.
-Hematologic parameters suggestive of infection (eg, leukocytosis, anemia, abnormal platelet counts, abnormal liver function) frequently are present, although patients who are debilitated and/or elderly often fail to mount reactive leukocytosis or fever.
+Hematologic parameters suggestive of infection (eg, leukocytosis, anemia, abnormal platelet counts, and abnormal liver function) frequently are present, although patients who are debilitated or elderly often fail to mount reactive leukocytosis or fever.

 Blood cultures indicating persistent polymicrobial bacteremia strongly implicate the presence of an intra-abdominal abscess.
 Because more than 90% of intra-abdominal abscesses contain anaerobic organisms, particularly B fragilis, postoperative Bacteroides bacteremia suggests intra-abdominal sepsis.